cncf/ambassadors/2.0/Profile.md

 If you need to update your [Ambassador](https://www.cncf.io/people/ambassadors/) profile, please follow the below instructions by submitting a PR for approval.
-After a PR is merged, the CNCF site will reflect the update within 10 min. or go to [CNCF People](https://github.com/cncf/people/blob/main/README.md):
+After a PR is merged, the CNCF site will reflect the update within 10 min.

+For more information go to [CNCF People](https://github.com/cncf/people/blob/main/README.md):

 ## Listing Format